 What to Include

 A contract doesn’t need to be elaborate or even hard to read like some of those ridiculous law contracts out there.
 Including your terms, project information and a little about who you are pretty much sum up my own contract.

 Besides basic contact information, be sure to start your contract off with a little bit about yourself and what you do.
 This is a good time to make a prospect feel all warm and fuzzy that they made the right decision heading your way for the services you provide (As they should!).

 After filling them in on who you are it could benefit you to show off a little.
 If you have any well-known clients feel free to share them here.
 You could include their logos and maybe a blurb about your experience with them.
 Don’t worry if your clients aren’t “well-known”, you should still share a bit about who you work with.

-Also, worth noting are testimonials.
-These can be nothing but persuasion for new clients.
-People based a lot of their purchases around reviews on larger e-commerce sites.
+Also, worth noting is testimonials.
+This can be nothing but persuasion for new clients.
+People-based a lot of their purchases around reviews on larger e-commerce sites.
 I consider reviews a type of testimonial for a product.
-The same ideal applies to your work, your professionalism, and more.
+The same idea applies to your work, your professionalism, and more.
 If you don’t have any testimonials then ask for some from past clients.
 Most people who have had a positive experience working with you will usually be happy to share their thoughts on your work and services.

 The Project Scope

 With each new project, you need to identify the work to be performed.
 For example, say I’m contracted by a new client to design and develop a website.
 I typically group such tasks and give an overview of what will happen in each phase.
 Here’s an example website project:

 Research and Brainstorming - I start off by meeting with you(the client) virtually or in-person and gather information about the problems you face as well as the new heights you would like to reach with the new website/application.
 After the meeting I gather ideas, create sketches, comparisons, lists, and more until I have a path to take towards the next phase.